wilfreud/custom-deployment-configs/README.md

 PS: The default package manager is pnpm, but there are additional comments for yarn

 PPS: Most of those files are AI generated, but still tested multiple times in productio environment (honestly)

+NOTE: Most of the deployment processes require the configuration of repositories' secrets and variables.
+Checkout my NPM packaque (Quirgo)[https://github.com/wilfreud/quirgo-cli] to see how to make it easy.